PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 xfails green while preserving the twenty-six existing cases, statistics, fixed point, pruning, Pad/MirrorPad behavior, and all three production calls.
 Validate sequentially, commit and push, and do not create a pull request.

+## StridedSlice/Pad/Concat transactional correction: completed state

+All forty-two former strict xfails are green.
+The corrected raw owner is 1,100 lines and constructs one `ModelIRGraphIndex`; a two-branch fixed-point rewrite refreshes it exactly once.
+Indexed input/output setters and one batched removal replace repeated complete producer/consumer scans and direct operator deletion.

+Before mutation, each candidate proves unique producers, strict source/pre- Transpose/StridedSlice/Pad/Concat/Mul/post-Transpose/ordered-Add graph order, exact private internal consumers, complete rank-four source/Slice/Pad/Concat/ Mul metadata, a present post-output tensor, valid normalized Concat and Slice options, and the supported one-or-more Add tail.
+Missing or short metadata, missing post output, malformed axes/masks, duplicate producers, reverse order, and public aliases now return zero with complete ModelIR equality.

+All Slice, Pad, Concat, and renamed Mul-output shapes/signatures and per-axis QDIM values are planned before commit.
+Add channel-last constants are checked against the planned Mul shape.
+The Mul output is renamed through the indexed producer setter before the post-Transpose is removed, so every existing valid Add user remains connected without a transient stale index.

+Slice begin/end/stride vectors and Pad matrices share one grouped immutable constant transaction.
+Every value must have exact unquantized INT32 TensorIR, buffer, shape, and signature metadata, no public-input or variable ownership, and no runtime producer.
+Requirements sharing a tensor identity must agree on one target.
+Unchanged values remain shared, private changed values update once, and changed public outputs or values with any unrelated consumer edge receive one deterministic collision-safe clone reused at all planned sites.
+Clone metadata preserves layout and ONNX provenance.
+The Mul constant uses the same ownership-aware update/clone policy and remaps its QDIM with its data.

+Validation completed sequentially as follows:

+- corrected focused safety, grouped-clone, missing-post, and one-index
+  contract: `70 passed in 0.62s`;
+- corrected focused contract, the four adjacent extracted Concat bridge contracts, and ordered architecture suite: `580 passed in 19.32s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.38s`;
+- focused-test Ruff, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly five pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+The rewrite is restricted to fully proven candidates; incomplete evidence leaves the graph unchanged.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, Pad/MirrorPad behavior, multiple Add users, all three ordered runtime calls, and TensorFlow isolation are unchanged.
+The 1,100-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, mechanically extract the corrected 1,100-line `_optimize_transpose_stridedslice_pad_concat_mul_add_posttranspose_nhwc_chains` owner into a focused pass module.
+Keep the historical lowerer private name as a one-return wrapper and preserve all three production calls.
+Prove corrected checkpoint/module AST identity and direct owner/wrapper equality for static/ dynamic, multiple, multi-Add, Pad/MirrorPad, scalar, grouped shared/public constants, quantization, pruning, rejection, and atomicity cases.
+Validate sequentially, commit and push, and do not create a pull request.